 CBD has been the reigning cannabinoid of all; I mean, it’s called the CBD industry for a reason.
-CBD offers medicinal properties with no psychoactive effects.
-Plus, most of the alternate cannabinoids are created with CBD oil extracted; it serves as the base for the distillate before solvent processing occurs.
+Most of the alternate cannabinoids are created with CBD oil extracted; it serves as the base for the distillate before solvent processing occurs.
 Nothing has changed with the latest of the Delta family—Delta-10 THC.

 What is CBD?